shenwei356/kmcp/docs/database.md

 - Prebuilt databases were built for computers with >= 32 CPU cores in consideration of better parallelization, and computers should have at least 64 GB.
-- By default, `kmcp search` loads the whole database into main memory (via [mmap](https://en.wikipedia.org/wiki/Mmap)) for fast searching.
+- By default, `kmcp search` loads the whole database into main memory (via [mmap](https://en.wikipedia.org/wiki/Mmap) by default) for fast searching.
 Optionally, the flag `--low-mem` can be set to avoid loading the whole database, while it's much slower, >10X slower on SSD and should be much slower on HDD disks.
 - **To reduce memory requirements on computers without enough memory,